kubeflow/website/content/en/docs/ibm/create-cluster-vpc.md

    Refer to this [link](https://cloud.ibm.com/docs/containers?topic=containers-vpc_ks_tutorial), for more information.

-2. Target the gen 2 to access gen 2 resources:
+2. Target `vpc-gen 2` to access gen 2 VPC resources:

     ```shell
     ibmcloud is target --gen 2